vinkrish/MachineLearning/docs/data_science.md

 ### Inferential Statistics

 It is the process of using data analysis to deduce properties of an underlying probability distribution.
 Inferential statistical analysis infers properties of a population, for example by testing hypotheses and driving estimates.
 It is assumed that the observed data set is sampled from a larger population.

-### Recommendation System

-#### Collaborative Filtering

-Collaborative filtering systems recommend items based on how well users prefer those items over others.
-It's based on crowdsourced user preference data.

-Two approaches:

-- User based: Systems that recommend items based on similarity between users. eg. customer who are similar to you like x,y,z products so you might like this as well.
-- Item based: Items recommended to you - people who like this product also like x,y,z product.
-Generate recommendation based on similarity between items with respect to user ratings or purchase history.

-#### Content Based Recommenders

-Content-based recommenders recommend items based on their features and how similar those are to features of other items in a dataset. eg: Pandora uses this for music recommendation.

-#### Popularity Based Recommenders

-Popularity-based recommenders offer a very primitive form of collaborative filtering, where items are recommended to users based on how popular those items are among other users.

-- Rely on purchase history data
-- Used by online news sites
-- Cannot produce personlized results

-#### Correlation Based Recommendations

-Use Pearson's _r_ correlation to recommend an item that is most similar to the item a user has already purchased.
-Recommend an item based on how well it correlates with other items with respect to use ratings.